snotskie/ttrpg/site/src/index.md

 If multiple characters are Attackers together in a Contest, then they each perform their respective rolls and the median of their results is used to determine the group’s shared result.

 If multiple characters are Defenders together in a Contest, or are performing a coordinated Check, then they each perform their respective rolls, and if at least half would succeed the Check or win the Contest, then the group as a whole succeeds or wins.

+If multiple characters have Backgrounds that benefit their group's combined goal, then the whole group may receive up to a $+3$ bonus on their respective rolls, instead of only a few members of the group receiving only up to a $+2$ bonus as their Background would normally provide.

 ## Leveling Up